flatten-official/custom-formio-image/README.md

 1. Add the environment variable to cloud run and set the value to `fromSecret`.

 2. Update the secret in GCP Secret Manager by adding your environment variable to the JSON.

-## Deploying

-Committing to master or staging will automatically build the image and upload it to the container registry.

-You then need to manually redeploy the image in Cloud Run.